 Reseller / Non-compliant KYC.
 Register the brand info, not the agency or software provider behind the brand. | 710 |

 Make sure that Know Your Customer (KYC) is clearly laid out in the campaign.
 Remember the brand is the message sender – the EIN and company information should reflect the message sender, not necessarily you as the reseller.
-Example: If the brand name is ABC Wireless Reseller, but their sample content is all appointment reminders for a doctor's office, they will be rejected.
+Example: If the band name is ABC Wireless Reseller, but their sample content is all appointment reminders for a doctor's office, they will be rejected.
 Instead of the software company (ABC Wireless Reseller), the brand should be the doctor's office sending appointment reminders. |

 Repeated use of the same EIN for multiple different brands. | 711 | Only register one brand per EIN.
 Do not resubmit unless the brand has been updated to reflect the actual sender (EIN, legal company name, etc) and the EIN and is not a duplicate of other brands. |

 Misleading Registration.
-Based on the details submitted, Campaign appears to be a Direct Lending Arrangement but the appropriate Content Attribute was not selected. | 712 |
+Based on the details submitted, Campaign appears to be a Direct Lending Arrangement, but the appropriate Content Attribute was not selected. | 712 |

-Please re-create the campaign making sure to select "direct lending or loan agreement" under campaign and content attributes.
+Please re-create the campaign, making sure to select "direct lending or loan agreement" under campaign and content attributes.
 Currently, these fields are not editable in existing campaigns.
 Please note that any campaign for a lender will need this attribute checked.
 Example: If the campaign type is Marketing but the sample messages ask questions about qualifying someone for a loan and the campaign/content attributes do not indicate lending (i.e., sample message that asks "Can you please provide your first and last name, and either the year, make and model of your vehicle or the last 4 digits of your SSN?"). |

-Appears to be a large company or company that would have an official email domain.
+Appears to be a large company or a company that would have an official email domain.
 Check for fraud, and use the official/working email domain. | 713 |

 Please check to make sure that the correct email address was added.
-It is expected if the legal company name is well-known and recognized that it will have an official company email domain.
-Example: A large bank (ABC BANK) would not be using an email address like jsmith@gmail.com, we would expect the email to match the business such as jsmith@abcbank.com |
+It is expected that if the legal company name is well-known and recognized that it will have an official company email domain.
+Example: A large bank (ABC BANK) would not be using an email address like jsmith@gmail.com.
+We would expect the email to match the business, such as jsmith@abcbank.com. |

 Invalid Opt-In.
-Permission to text users via Court Order does not meet the carrier code of conduct | 714 |
+Permission to text users via a court order does not meet the carrier's code of conduct. | 714 |

 If you can obtain opt-in via another method, this can be resubmitted.
-If not, please do not resubmit as opt-in will never be compliant. |
+If not, please do not resubmit, as opt-in will never be compliant. |

 Not Sole Proprietor.
 Does not meet small business Sole Prop (EIN) criteria set by TCR and mobile carriers. | 801 |

-At this time new Sole Proprietor campaigns are not being accepted.
+At this time, new Sole Proprietor campaigns are not being accepted.
 Please find another use case for the campaign. |

 Sole Proprietor.
-Not yet authorized. | 802 | Skyetel is not supporting Sole Proprietor use cases at this time. |
+Not yet authorized. | 802 | Bandwidth is not supporting Sole Proprietor use cases at this time.
+Please reach out to your Bandwidth Support Team with any questions. |

-Unable to verify, need a website / working website or complete CTA information if opt-in occurs outside of the website. | 804 | We have often seen campaigns rejected for insufficient call-to-action sections.
+Unable to verify, need a website/ working website, or complete CTA information if opt-in occurs outside of the website. | 804 | We have often seen campaigns rejected for insufficient call-to-action sections.
 Please provide a working website link and a clear and concise description of how an end user signs up to receive messages.
 Opt-in must be 1 to 1, can't be shared with third parties, and can't be implied.
-For examples of acceptable CTA please see our article on 10DLC registration best practices. |
+For examples of acceptable CTA, please see our 10DLC campaign registration best practices. |

-Compliant privacy policy is required on website. | 805 |
+A compliant privacy policy is required on the website. | 805 |

-Per 5.2.1 of the CTIA Guidelines, message senders are to maintain a privacy policy that is easily accessed by the consumer.
+Per 5.2.1 of the CTIA Guidelines, message senders are to maintain a privacy policy that is easily accessible by the consumer.
 It should be referenced in the call-to-action/opt-in.
-You may receive this denial if there is no privacy policy present OR if the privacy policy is non-compliant.
+You may receive this denial if there is no privacy policy present, OR if the privacy policy is non-compliant.
 The non-compliance generally would be around the sharing of consumer information with third parties for marketing purposes.
 Steps toward approval would be adding a compliant privacy policy or editing the non-compliant privacy policy. |

-Either the CTA is inaccurate and doesn't explain where the customers opt into the campaign (website, verbal, written, etc.), or the opt-in is on the website but there is no phone field to add the phone number. |
+Unable to verify, needs compliant and accurate CTA information.
+Update with specific path for mobile opt-in. | 806 | Either the CTA is inaccurate and doesn't explain where the customers opt into the campaign (website, verbal, written, etc.), or the opt-in is on the website, but there is no phone field to add the phone number. |

-Unable to verify inauthentic website | 807 | Please ensure any references to websites in your brand and campaign registration are working links and pertain to the specific business being registered. |
+Unable to verify inauthentic website. | 807 | Please ensure any references to websites in your brand and campaign registration are working links and pertain to the specific business being registered. |

-Campaign has been declined 5+ times | 808 | The campaign has been declined 5+ times without sufficient updates.
+The campaign has been declined 5+ times. | 808 | The campaign has been declined 5+ times without sufficient updates.
 Each denial incurs a vetting fee.
 For questions, please reach out to your Direct Connect Aggregator (DCA). |

-Compliant privacy policy is required to be attached to registration if not available on website | 809 | Compliant privacy policy example is required to be attached to registration in TCR or emailed to your Direct Connect Aggregator (DCA) when opt-in is collected either in person or over the phone and not via a website |
+A compliant privacy policy is required to be attached to registration if not available on the website. | 809 | A compliant privacy policy example is required to be attached to registration in TCR or emailed to your Direct Connect Aggregator (DCA) when opt-in is collected either in person or over the phone, and not via a website. |

 Add link and/or verbiage for compliant Privacy policy disclosures (state that no mobile opt-in data will be shared with third parties).
-Opt-in message/Confirmation MT must contain brand name, HELP, opt-out, message frequency and associated fees disclosures.
-Opt-out message must contain brand name and indicate that no further messages will be sent.
-HELP message must contain brand name and contain support contact (email, phone number, or support website). | 851 | Ensure there is a compliant privacy policy available (in the privacy policy link field, CTA/Message Flow field, or attached as a document.
+Opt-in message/Confirmation MT must contain brand name, HELP, opt-out, message frequency, and associated fees disclosures.
+The opt-out message must contain the brand name and indicate that no further messages will be sent.
+HELP message must contain the brand name and support contact (email, phone number, or support website). | 851 | Ensure there is a compliant privacy policy available (in the privacy policy link field, CTA/Message Flow field, or attached as a document.
 Please review your keyword response messages (Opt-in/JOIN, Opt-Out/STOP, and HELP).
-The opt-in confirmation message must contain the brand name, instructions on how to request help, message frequency, "message and data rates may apply" disclosure, and instructions on how to opt-out.
+The opt-in confirmation message must contain the brand name, instructions on how to request help, message frequency, "message and data rates may apply" disclosure, and instructions on how to opt out.
 The HELP response must include the brand name and a toll-free number, email, or website where the consumer can reach out for help.
-The STOP/opt-out confirmation message must contain the brand name, confirmation of opt-out, and confirmation they will receive no further messages. |
+The STOP/opt-out confirmation message must contain the brand name, confirmation of opt-out, and confirmation that they will receive no further messages. |

 Needs a compliant Privacy Policy.
-Add link and/or verbiage for compliant Privacy policy disclosures (state that no mobile opt in data will be shared with third parties).
-Include instructions on how the end user can receive further support from the brand regarding the message program (for example, Reply HELP for help), or this information must be present in the brand's terms and conditions. |
+Add link and/or verbiage for compliant Privacy policy disclosures (state that no mobile opt-in data will be shared with third parties).
+Include instructions on how the end user can receive further support from the brand regarding the message program (for example, Reply HELP for help), or this information must be present in the brand's terms and conditions. | 852 |

-852 | Provide Terms and Conditions link (include a link to the message program terms and conditions, or the complete message program terms and conditions language).
-Provide a Privacy Policy link (include a link to the message program privacy policy, or language referring to the privacy policy, that indicates that mobile opt-in data will not be shared) |
+Provide Terms and Conditions link (include a link to the message program terms and conditions, or the complete message program terms and conditions language).
+Provide a Privacy Policy link (include a link to the message program privacy policy, or language referring to the privacy policy, that indicates that mobile opt-in data will not be shared). |

-Needs compliant and accurate CTA information, Opt-in message/Confirmation MT must contain brand name, HELP, opt-out, message. frequency and associated fees disclosures.
-Opt-out message must contain brand name and indicate that no further messages will be sent.
-HELP message must contain brand name and contain support contact (email, phone number, or support website). | 861 | Ensure the CTA/Message Flow field explains exactly how the brand collects consent.
+Needs compliant and accurate CTA information.
+Opt-in message/Confirmation MT must contain brand name, HELP, opt-out, message frequency, and associated fees disclosures.
+The opt-out message must contain the brand name and indicate that no further messages will be sent.
+HELP message must contain the brand name and support contact (email, phone number, or support website). | 861 | Ensure the CTA/Message Flow field explains exactly how the brand collects consent.
 It must also include a link to the Terms and Conditions (or the link can be provided in the Terms Link field).
 Please ensure your keyword responses are compliant with the requirements listed in rejection code 611. |

-Campaign Attributes
+Campaign attributes

-Error code | Rejection reason | Recommended action | Reference or documentation to support requirement |
+Error code | Rejection reason | Recommended action | Reference or documentation to support the requirement |

 1001 | Campaign appears to be for an age-gated content type but age gate attribute is not selected. | Verify if the Age Gate attribute is selected for the campaign registration.
 If the campaign is not related to age-gated content, update the campaign description. | TCR submission requirements dictate that appropriate attributes are selected that are in line with the campaign submission. |